abdllhbyrktr/TurkishDictionary/README.md

 # Dictionary
-Dictionary Extension for Maxthon, Google Chrome and Opera.
+Dictionary Extension is for Maxthon, Google Chrome and Opera.

 It is an extension to translate selected or clicked(double) text on any websites.